flexiondotorg/oab-java6/README.rst

   sudo apt-get install sun-java6-jre

+Or if you ran the script with the -7 option.

+  sudo apt-get install oracle-java7-jre

-Or if you already have the *"official"* Ubuntu packages installed then you can upgrade by executing the following from a shell.
+If you already have the *"official"* Ubuntu packages installed then you can upgrade by executing the following from a shell.
 ::

   sudo apt-get upgrade

 The local apt repository is just that, **local**.
-It is not accessible remotely and oab-java6.sh will never enable that capability to ensure compliance with Oracle's asinine license requirements.
+It is not accessible remotely and oab-java.sh will never enable that capability to ensure compliance with Oracle's asinine license requirements.

 By default, the script creates a temporary GPG keyring in the working